 Portland's largest shopping mall lies just east of the Willamette River across from downtown.
 Lloyd Center was built in 1959 but has been renovated several times since.
 Recent updates include the restoration of original mid-century modern features, including a new version of its original spiral staircase.
 Lloyd Center's indoor ice-skating rink and food court also got a revamp, giving you plenty of places to eat.
-In addition to Macy's, the center offers more than 120 specialty stores.
-Lloyd Center Regal Theater offers 14 screens of viewing entertainment.
+The center offers more than 120 specialty stores, plus 14 screens of viewing entertainment at Lloyd Center Regal Theater.
 What's more, it's easy to get to thanks to MAX Light Rail and the Portland Streetcar.

 More Malls Means More Great Finds

 Suburban shopping centers worth visiting include the Clackamas Town Center , a beautifully renovated 1980s-era mall off I-205 and S.E.
 Sunnyside Road.
 It has more than 160 stores, a movie theater and, since 2009, a MAX Light Rail station.
 There's also Bridgeport Village , off I-5 south exit 290 in Tigard, a lovely outdoor lifestyle center with manicured planters, hanging flower baskets, a fountain, a gazebo and strings of twinkle lights lit at night.
 Here you'll find such stores as Crate & Barrel and Urban Outfitters and even a multiplex with an IMAX Theater.
 Less than 5 miles away, Washington Square , at 9585 S.W.
 Washington Dr. off SR 217, has Macy's and Nordstrom as well as more than 170 other stores, including Pottery Barn and Williams-Sonoma.